vertexproject/synapse/docs/synapse/userguides/ug017_storm_ref_stats.rst

 Storm Reference - Statistical Operator
 ======================================

-The statistical operator is used to generate data about data in Synapse.
+The statistical operator is used to calculate statistics about data in Synapse.

 ``stat()`` is defined in common.py_ as opposed to storm.py_.